liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

         }
     ]

-Note that if the Dynamic Data List has no records, you will get an empty array (`[]`).
-Also, note the format of the Documents and Media Library value.
-The value itself is a JSON object (which must be further parsed, for example using JavaScript's `JSON.parse()` method).
-The values in this field represent the groupId and UUID of the target image and a URL can then be constructed to the actual image:
+If the Dynamic Data List has no records, an empty array (`[]`) is returned.

+Consider the Documents and Media Library values returned in this example.
+Each value itself is a JSON object that you can parse (e.g., by invoking JavaScript's `JSON.parse()` method on it).
+Each object includes the group ID and UUID of the target image.
+You can use the group ID and UUID to construct a URL, like the one below, for the actual image.

     http://localhost:8081/documents/[groupId]/[uuid]

+As a recap, the Skinny JSON Provider app can help you retrieve lightweight "skinny" representations of Web Content Articles and Documents and Media files.
+What a great way to access these core Liferay entities!

 ## Summary [](id=summary-liferay-portal-6-2-dev-guide-05-en)